1250 hectares, 12.5 km2, Permit #PR 19-000199

 "The best potential for the discovery of economic mineralization of the Swain East, Sol d'Or and Grace properties lies within the GLDZ."
 Fronteer Technical Report, HM Klatt, 2003 Page 38

 In late 2019, WFE found itself in the vortex of a local staking rush.
 Luckily, several days before this took place, Rand Hodgson had staked the eastern portion of the GLDZ.
 Whitefish now controls nearly all the GLDZ within the expanded Swain Lake property.
-In April 2020, Pacton Gold acquired claims that surround the Whitefish claims.
-These were staked during the claim rush by a group whose successes include Great Bear Resources' Dixie project, a world-class new gold discovery located about 60 km to the west of Swain for $1.3 billion cash.
+In 2020, First Mining Gold ("FMG") optioned the Swain Property from Whitefish for a combination of shares and cash.
+In early 2022 Kinross Gold purchased the Great Bear project a gold discovery located about 60 km to the west of Swain for $1.3 billion cash.

 Swain is located in the Birch-Uchi greenstone belt within the Uchi geological Subprovince.
 It Is comprised of volcanic and metasedimentary successions similar to those in the contiguous Red Lake greenstone belt, which hosts classic world-class gold deposits like Campbell-Red Lake, as well as newly discovered gold deposits such as Great Bear Resources’ Dixie Project.
 First Mining Gold’s Springpole Mine (4.7mm oz Au) is under development just 28 km to the NW.
 The winter road to Springpole passes through the western end of the property.